deoluoyinlola/aws-services-hands-on-series/aws-vpc.md

 Select each subnet and click on > Click on `Action` > Choose `Edit Subnet Setting` > Check `Enable auto-assign ipv6 address` > click on `Save`.
 Repeat the same process for other 11 subnets.

 ## Internet Gateway
-- Login into the Management AWS account, select N. Virginia region
 - From the find service box, type `VPC` to move to vpc console, click on `Subnets`
 - Configure the web tiers into public subnet;
 (1.)
 Attach IGW to VPC, So click on `Internet Gateway` > Click on `Create Internet Gateway` > name it as `a4l-vpc1-igw` > From the next screen, click on `Action` dropdown and choose `Attach to VPC` > Select the right VPC > Click on `Attach Internet Gateway`